 For breakfast, I take mini porridge pots or sachets, plus a banana and/or breakfast bar.
 Plus tea or coffee (or both!)

 Then, of course, plenty of snacks and a few treats for the hike the next day.
 I’ve been trying the Trek protein bars which taste pretty good

 How to cook in the wild?

 Firstly, decide whether you need to cook, in summer you can get away with cold food.
-Although I do love a peppermint tea before bed and a coffee to get me going in the morning.
+Although I do love a mug of peppermint tea before bed when I’m wild camping.
+Plus a coffee is essential to get me going in the morning.

 I have a small but simple gas cooking attachment which you can simply attach to any size gas canister (smaller are better as they are lighter of course!)
 Make sure you find a flat space, away from any grass or plants.
 Use a flat (ish) rock if necessary to raise from the ground.

 What about lighting a fire whilst wild camping?
 I know people do this but before you consider making a fire, really think about whether it’s the right decision.
 Has it rained in the last 10 days?
 If not, then the ground is very dry which could cause a forest fire.
 Do you have enough dry firewood?
 Can you put the fire out quickly if it got out of hand?
 If in doubt then don’t light it!